Graduate Courses in Entrepreneurial Management

 - MBA 6503: Carlson Ventures Enterprise (6 credits to 2 1/2 semesters)

 Carlson Ventures Enterprise

 The Carlson Ventures Enterprise (CVE) is one of four signature enterprises available to students in the Full-Time MBA program at Carlson.
 CVE is a two and a half semester program that combines innovative theory with practice.
 Students learn both about the creation of new high potential ventures and about new business development in corporate settings.

 New Product Design and Business Development Program

-The New Product Design and Business Development Program (NPDBD) program is a university-industry partnership, offered jointly by the University’s Institute of Technology and Carlson.
-The program provides hand-on experience on all issues related to technology management.
-Organized as a technology consulting operation, NPDBD students act as members of consulting teams.
+The New Product Design and Business Development Program (NPDBD) program is a university-industry partnership, offered jointly by the University’s College of Science & Engineering and Carlson School.
+The program provides hand-on experience on all issues related to the development and implementation of the design of new products.
+Organized as a technology consulting operation, NPDBD students act as members of cross-functional consulting teams.

 STARTUP: Customer Development and Testing

 Students interested in pursuing their own entrepreneurial ventures are encouraged to apply for a new trial course offering based on lean startup principles and tools.
 STARTUP: Customer Development & Testing (MGMT 5102) is an intensive 2-credit course in which students test business model assumptions and receive recurring feedback from instructors and mentors.

 Graduate certificates are a way to engage and develop yourself without committing to a multi-year degree program as a working professional.
 Designed to target specific functional areas of interest to employers, Carlson School graduate certificates allow learners to enroll in 12 credits (4-6 courses) of graded, transcripted coursework that can usually be completed in a single academic year.
 Learn more about the graduate certificates, including specializations in entrepreneurship and innovation.